fwillascheck/awesome-launchbox/README.md

 })
 ```

-Then we need a function to show the wibox and to start the launcher.
+We need a function to show the wibox and to start the launcher.
 The list initialization and the start are two separate functions, because in cases where the wibox should be permanently visible, you will need to initialize the list only once, but you may want to start and stop the launcher depending on "mouse::enter" and "mouse::leave" events.
 The start function has an optional parameter to specify a "done-callback" function that is called when the launcher is aborted or an item has been executed.
 In this example, we simply hide the wibox.

 ```lua
 my_wibox.open = function()